AlexanderSokolkin/English_edu/README.md

 11- You aren't running
 12 - Why is he leaving?
 13 - How am I traveling?
-14 - It's not rainig
+14 - It's not raining
 15 - When are we arriving?
 16 - Where are they staying?
 17 - It's raining